ProgramEngineering2/PE2_NewProject/README.md

 ## Structure of Package
++ dat : data files

-+ doc : .gitignore and README.md (explaining how to use our package)
++ doc : notebook (explaining how to use our package)
++ res : Show results(CSV, jpgs)
 + src
+   + device_waferno_find_xml: Searches directories for XML files related to specific devices and wafer numbers, filtering based on user-defined criteria.
    + flat_transmission： plot flatten wavelength sweep graph
+   + install_missing_modules: Ensures required Python modules are installed by reading a requirements.txt file and installing any missing modules using pip.
    + ivcurve：Extract the current value at -1V on the IV graph and the current value at 1V on the IV graph.
 And draw the I-V relationship graph
    + pandas_frame：Extract spectral and IV data from multiple XML files, process and fit the data, and finally organize the processed data into a Pandas data frame
+   + process_data: Processes data from XML files to generate graphs of IV curves and transmission spectra, saves the processed data to an Excel file, and stores the graphs as JPG files.
    + ref_transmission：Automatically process multiple XML files, extract spectral data, perform polynomial fits, generate corresponding graphs, and save these graphs as JPG files
-   + requirements.txt
+   + requirements.txt: Required Module names
    + transmission：Automatically process multiple XML files, extract spectral data and generate corresponding graphs, and save these graphs as JPG files for subsequent analysis and use
 + .gitignore：Ignore unnecessary files
 + README：Documentation on development
-+ run：main program
++ run：main program (Processes data based on device and wafer numbers configurations, installs necessary modules, and generates graphs.)

 ## how to use
 ### Library function required to execute code